 Milk can be ordered through http://www.coolmilk.com

-If you have any questions or concerns please write a note in the home-school contact book, see Mrs Browning or Mrs Pollen before or after-school, or make an appointment through the School Office.
+If you have any questions or concerns please write a note in the home-school contact book or contact the School Office via telephone or email.
 Thank you.

 The weekly timetable is displayed in the classroom.